Published 31 Jan 2023

-A distribution agreement is a mutually accessible document that makes each other’s responsibilities clear to both the supplier and the distributor, making it easier to complete their duties efficiently while avoiding misunderstandings and process errors.
+A distribution agreement is a mutually accessible document that makes each other’s responsibilities clear to both the supplier and the distributor.
+It can act as a waiver, which makes it easier for both parties to complete their duties efficiently while avoiding misunderstandings, disputes, and process errors.
 A distribution agreement also helps businesses:

 - secure availability of products;

-To make contractual obligations clear and ensure the smooth transition from supply to distribution, distribution agreements must contain the following key elements:
+To make contractual obligations clear and ensure a smooth transition from supply to distribution, distribution agreements must contain the following key elements:

 Verification is the most important element of a distribution agreement.
-All agreements between the supplier and the distributor should be documented and confirmed validated by both sides with official signatures.
-Doing so legally enforces all the clauses under the distribution agreement which protects both parties from contractual breaches.
+All agreements between the supplier and the distributor should be documented and confirmed—validated by both sides with official signatures.
+Doing so legally enforces all the clauses under the distribution agreement which protects both parties from a contractual breach.